a-s-t-e-y-a/obsidian_vault_backup/1-RoughNotes/LINUX_NETWORKING/networking through linux.md

 What I am particularly interested in is how networking is implemented at the kernel level and how I can leverage that.

 I am going to follow linux labs --- https://linux-kernel-labs.github.io/refs/heads/master/labs/networking.html

+Linux kernel can be compiled without networking support